a10networks/terraform-provider-thunder/docs/resources/system.md

 - `link_down_cfg` (Block List) (see [below for nested schema](#nestedblock--mon_template--monitor_list--link_down_cfg))
 - `link_enable_cfg` (Block List) (see [below for nested schema](#nestedblock--mon_template--monitor_list--link_enable_cfg))
 - `link_up_cfg` (Block List) (see [below for nested schema](#nestedblock--mon_template--monitor_list--link_up_cfg))
-- `monitor_relation` (String) 'monitor-and': Configures the monitors in current template to work with AND logic; 'monitor-or': Configures the monitors in current template to work with OR logic;
+- `monitor_relation` (String) 'monitor-and': Configures the monitors in current template to work with AND logic; 'monitor-or': Configures the monitors in current template to work with OR logic; [shared partition only]
-- `user_tag` (String) Customized tag
+- `user_tag` (String) Customized tag [shared partition only]
 - `uuid` (String) uuid of the object

 <a id="nestedblock--mon_template--monitor_list--clear_cfg"></a>